 Mobius is proposing a $29.5 million complex that includes a science center, children’s museum and IMAX theater.
-The lease also requires Mobius pay the city $12,500 each year for parking fees and 15 percent any money earned on commercial property that may be developed on other parts of the site.
+The lease also requires Mobius to pay the city $12,500 each year for parking fees and 15 percent of any money earned on commercial property that may be developed on other parts of the site.

 Anne Marie Axworthy of Mobius Spokane said the nonprofit group’s board must review the most recent changes before voting on the contract, which also needs the approval of the Spokane City Council.

 “We’re very pleased to have an agreement in principle,” Axworthy said.
 “We’re committed to building a science center – if not at this location then somewhere else.”

 Kim Morse, the sole dissenting vote on the Park Board, said she was concerned about Mobius’ ability to develop and sublet part of the 5.7-acre site as a way to raise money.
 Reaching an agreement on the contract has been long and contentious, which doesn’t bode well for a partnership that has to last 50 years, she added.

 “I didn’t like the subleasing,” Morse said.
 “I’m not opposed to a science center.”